MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2020-03-24-extracting-roamed-private-keys-active-directory.md

 [![#CQLabs 7](https://4f2bcn3u2m2u2z7ghc17a5jm-wpengine.netdna-ssl.com/wp-content/uploads/2020/03/cq_labs_7_ver4-780x370.png)](https://cqureacademy.com/blog/extracting-roamed-private-keys)

-One of the lesser known features of Active Directory (AD) is called **Credential Roaming**.
-When enabled, it synchronizes DPAPI Master Keys, user certificates (including the corresponding private keys) and even saved passwords between computers.
-These credentials can easily be extracted from Active Directory database.
-If you want to learn more on this topic, be sure to read my [\#CQLabs article](https://cqureacademy.com/blog/extracting-roamed-private-keys).
+One of&nbsp;the&nbsp;lesser known features of&nbsp;Active Directory (AD) is&nbsp;called **Credential Roaming**.
+When&nbsp;enabled, it&nbsp;synchronizes DPAPI Master Keys, user certificates (including the&nbsp;corresponding private keys) and&nbsp;even&nbsp;saved passwords between computers.
+These credentials can easily be&nbsp;extracted from&nbsp;Active Directory database.
+If&nbsp;you want to&nbsp;learn more on this&nbsp;topic, be&nbsp;sure to&nbsp;read my [\#CQLabs article](https://cqureacademy.com/blog/extracting-roamed-private-keys).